 Polantis presents the Case Study of Enveloppe Métallique du Bâtiment.
 Focus on the creation of the syndicate’s generic objects.

-The objective of the BIM process
+The main purpose of the BIM process

 In March 2015, Enveloppe Métallique du Bâtiment (ex.
 SNPPA) met Polantis.